 BY Andra DelMonico / LAST UPDATED ON July 28, 2019

 Adding an Android auto head unit to your car gives you more options when it comes to choosing tunes, directions, and style.
 Many cars come with a boring head unit that’s only capable of playing music.
 Choosing your own Android head unit gives you much more customization.
 You can connect it to your phone, have it guide you with GPS, and listen to a larger selection of songs through Spotify, Pandora, etc. Here are the best Android auto head units you should consider if you’re looking to upgrade.

-This seven-inch touchscreen comes outfitted with Android 10.0.
+This 7-inch touchscreen comes outfitted with Android 10.0.
 It has a modern-looking user interface and sleek design.

 - Android phone Easy-connect

 - Doesn't come with a network dongle